kaustubhya/javascript-demo-tutorial/README.md

-Here is a code sample of my practice work done in learning Javascript by Clever Programmer, I've mostly coded this in replit playgrounds, hence you see these commented.
+Here is a code sample of my practice work done in learning Javascript by Clever Programmer, I've mostly coded this in replit playgrounds, hence you see these commented in some files.

 But I'll constantly update it.